vespperhq/docs/docs/04-Webhooks/01-PagerDuty.md

 ## Setup

-Follow these steps to connect Merlinn to PagerDuty:
+Follow these steps to connect Vespper to PagerDuty:

 1. Inside your organization settings, go to "Webhooks".
 2. Locate the "PagerDuty" integration and click "Add".